lanserge/at16u2_cmsis_dap/README.md

 make
 make hex
 ```
 And if you have AVR ISP II programmer you could connect it to the ISP connector near the atmega16u2 on the DUE board.
-And flash with next command:
+And flash with the next command:
 ```
 make flash_avrisp2
 ```